 It was a winning season for the Warriors, the team finished runners up in the Heineken Premier Division, just two points behind winners the Murrayfield Racers.
 They also reached the Wembley Play Off Finals weekend for the first time in their history, eventually going down 13 – 5 in the semi finals to the Fife Flyers.

 The Wembley weekend was always filled with rumours of who had been seen talking to who and who maybe be signing for who.
-One of those rumours turned out to be true, as Luc recalls:
+Consequently one of those rumours turned out to be true, as Luc recalls:

 It was a frustrating 1988 – 89 season, the Medway Bears had a team capable of topping the table, filled with quality players, such as Kevin McNaught, Ken Federko, Rob Breskal, Dean Edmiston, Gary McEwan, Gary Brine, Andy Leggat and Tony Goldstone but competing with a John Lawless built Cardiff Devils team destined for the very top, they could make the runners up spot.

 Two more seasons with the Kent club followed before Luc moved to Italy, playing for Sterzing/Vipiteno for a season before returning to the UK for two seasons with the Solihull Barons.
 Then followed a split season with Dumfries and Medway before linking up, for three seasons, with coach Paul Thompson’s Solihull Blaze – it was a link up which was to pay dividends for both guys a few seasons later.

 In 1999 the Isle of Wight Raiders came a calling and Luc, as player coach, led the team to a championship before moving on after three seasons, to a similar position with the Peterborough Phantoms.